-Anecdotal evidence provided by news outlets and human rights commissions in some Asian countries have indicated that many victims of honour killing were married women and the perpetrator was often the husband.
-The motive for the killing was frequently linked to the victim's illicit affairs, or her choice of marriage.
+Anecdotal evidence provided by news outlets and human rights commissions in some Asian countries has indicated that many victims of honour killing were married women and that the perpetrator was often the husband.
+The motive for the killing was frequently linked to the victim's illicit affairs, or her choice of husband.
 In certain instances, other members of the family, such as parents, siblings, uncles, in-laws, other distant relatives or even neighbours and acquaintances were responsible for the crimes.
-Mechanisms used for committing honour killings often involved firearms and, to a lesser extent, blunt objects and strangulation, beating and burning; the majority of victims were not employed.
+The mechanisms used for committing honour killings often include firearms and, to a lesser extent, blunt objects and strangulation, beating and burning.
+The majority of victims were not employed.